 Making the cheese sauce is so easy!
 Simply heat some heavy cream with seasonings, then gradually mix in the cheese, stirring over low heat just until it melts and the sauce thickens.

-Once you have the sauce, pour it over the cauliflower florets, and you’ve got yourself super tasty cauliflower mac and cheese!
+Once you have the sauce, pour it over the cauliflower florets, and you’ve got yourself super tasty mac and cheese!

 Can I make the cheese sauce without flour?